Road transport

 Road transport fuels drive much of today’s oil demand

-but their share of total demand is anticipated to decline to just under 40% of the barrel by 2040.
+but their share of total demand is anticipated to decline to around 40% of the barrel by 2040.

 Download report